Miyakawa Sae

-Miyakawa Sae (宮川 紗江, Miyagawa Sae) is a Japanese artistic gymnast.
+Miyakawa Sae (宮川 紗江, Miyagawa Sae) is a Japanese retired artistic gymnast.
 She represented Japan at the 2014 Summer Youth Olympics and won a bronze medal on the vault.
 She also competed at the 2015 World Championships where she finished fourth on the floor exercise and at the 2017 World Championships where she finished eighth on the vault.
 She was a member of the team that won a gold medal at the 2015 Asian Championships, and individually, she won the silver medal on the vault and the bronze medal on the floor exercise.
 She also represented Japan at the 2016 Summer Olympics.

-Junior career
+Junior gymnastics career

 Miyakawa made her international debut at the 2013 International Gymix in Montreal where Japan won the team bronze medal.
 At the 2013 Japan Junior International, Miyakawa finished twelfth in the all-around, fifth on vault, and won a bronze on floor exercise.

 Miyakawa began the 2014 season at the City of Jesolo Trophy.
 The Japanese junior team finished in fourth, and Miyakawa finished seventh in the all-around with a total score of 53.200.
 She also finished seventh in both the vault and balance beam event finals.
 At the Junior Asian Championships, the Japanese team won gold, and Miyakawa won bronze in the all-around with a total score of 53.650.
 She also won the gold medals on vault and floor exercise.

 Miyakawa was selected to compete for Japan at the 2014 Summer Youth Olympics.
 She finished fifth in the all-around final with a total score 53.300.
 She won a bronze medal in the vault final behind Wang Yan of China and Ellie Downie of Great Britain.
 Downie and Miyakawa had tied for second place with 14.566.
 For the tiebreaker, the highest scoring vault for each gymnast was used to determine who won the silver and who won the bronze.
 Downie's highest vault score was 14.866, and Miyakawa's was 14.800, so Miyakawa was awarded the bronze medal.
-Miyakawa ended her junior career at the Élite Gym Massilia where she finished seventh with her team and twenty-eighth in the all-around.
+Miyakawa ended her junior career at the Élite Gym Massilia, where she finished seventh with her team and twenty-eighth in the all-around.